Testing Autonomous Emergency Braking & Forward Collision Warning Systems

 This level of automation results in a significant reduction in post-processing work as well as the time already saved on track.
 A comprehensive report can be generated at the end of the test, providing all session information and results for post-test analysis.

-A typical AEB test setup consists of two VBOX 3i 100 Hz data loggers, an RTK Base Station or NTRIP solution, telemetry radios, and an Inertial Measurement Unit (IMU).
+A typical AEB test setup consists of two VBOX 3i 100 Hz data loggers, an RTK Base Station or NTRIP solution, and an Inertial Measurement Unit (IMU).
 Optional video integration can be achieved by adding a VBOX video logger.

 Meeting the Euro NCAP standards successfully requires the use of steering and pedal robots to maintain accurate conditions for speed, drive line, distance and braking as laid out in the test requirements.